Reforming How Researchers Are Assessed

 LEAD: TECHNOPOLIS CONSULTING GROUP BELGIUM

-- a Pilot Committee of project partners (UNL, ABIS, JISC, RCL, RESOLVO SRL, TGB, TrustInside, UCY, UEFISCDI, UNIRI, VU, YERUN) to coordinate across the pilots
+Establishing a Pilot Committee composed of project partners (UNL, ABIS, JISC, RCL, RESOLVO SRL, TGB, TrustInside, UCY, UEFISCDI, UNIRI, VU, YERUN) to coordinate across the pilots; and

-- a Mutual Learning Group of pilot RPOs and RFOs and experts to support and reflect on the pilots (UEFISCDI, JISC, RCL, TGB, TrustInside, UCY, UNIRI, UNL, VU, YERUN).
+Forming a Mutual Learning Group consisting of pilot RPOs and RFOs, along with experts, to support and reflect on the pilots (UEFISCDI, JISC, RCL, TGB, TrustInside, UCY, UNIRI, UNL, VU, YERUN).

 LEAD: YERUN

-OPUS will develop and disseminate policy briefs on Open Science and a revised OS-CAM to assess research careers.
+OPUS developed policy briefs on Open Science and OSCAM2 to assess research careers.

-The revised OS-CAM will provide a concrete career assessment framework to evaluate researchers at RPOs and RFOs (implemented by UNESCO, ABIS, EURODOC, MCAA, RESOLVO SRL, TGB, Vitae, VU, YERUN).
+The revised OSCAM provides a concrete researchers assessment framework to evaluate researchers at RPOs and RFOs.

 LEAD: UNESCO

-OPUS Project Coordinator – PLOCAN will ensure the management, coordination, and communication of the project, which specifically means developing all plans and reports for project coordination and data management, and ensuring that all partners collectively contribute to a successful implementation of the project.
-Some of the activities are including:
+The OPUS Project Coordinator – PLOCAN ensured the coordination and data management of the project.
+This specifically involved developing all plans and reports related to project coordination and data management, and ensuring that all partners collectively contributed to the successful implementation of the project.
+Some of the activities included:

-- Coordinating and manage all project activities, internal and external flow of information, provision of the deliverables and risk mitigation strategies
+Coordinating and managing all project activities, the internal and external flow of information, the provision of deliverables, and the implementation of risk mitigation strategies

 Project Coordinator: PLOCAN

-OpUS Project team will develop a Dissemination & Communications plan with strategic and targeted measures for promoting the Open Science and project results and inform key stakeholders and the public.
+OPUS Project team developed a Dissemination & Communications plan with strategic and targeted measures for promoting the Open Science and project results and inform key stakeholders and the public.

-Later, OPUS Project team will utilise the project results for societal and scientific purposes.
+OPUS Project team managed communication and dissemination activities to promote the project, progress of the project, and project key exploitable results for societal and scientific purposes.

 LEAD: ICoRSA